How does a Conservative differ from a Nationalist? – Part 2 (Defending the Homeland)

 Millions of Europeans died in the first and second World Wars, many of whom died willingly fighting to defend the place they considered home.
 The French get a bad rap today, but their bravery in the first World War was exemplary.
 Richard Reinsch, host of the Liberty Law Talk podcast, noted how the bravery of these French soldiers illustrates the common purpose of those who willingly fight for their country:

 “National armies of a democracy fight in defense of its law, its border, its culture and history, all of which create the bonds of memory and citizenship.
 They fight and stay together because the ‘who’ and the ‘what’ of a political people has been settled by their prepossessions: language, customs, public spirit, and common experiences of suffering.
 Roger Scruton says this historical formation becomes the first-person plural of the membership of a people.
 Citizens see themselves in this social and political membership.
-The French nation in World War I was able to muster courage and resilience on this foundation of a shared membership of a national people.” (emphasis mind)
+The French nation in World War I was able to muster courage and resilience on this foundation of a shared membership of a national people.” (emphasis mine)

 Defending the Homeland